 Charging from NEMA 14-50P socket (the US only)

-Also known as “level 2 charger” NEMA 14-50P connector is a more powerful version of the standard American wall connector.
+Also known as a “level 2 charger” NEMA 14-50P connector is a more powerful version of the standard American wall connector.
 It was originally designed for electric cookers but it is commonly used for EV charging nowadays.

 Adaptor cables (AC only)

-Installing a charger with a fixed plug denies access to it for the vehicles that would require a different plug.
+Installing a charger with a fixed plug denies access to it for vehicles that would require a different plug.
 That is why some public charging locations do not provide the cable or the “link” between the charger and an AC charger.
 Instead, users use their own adaptor cable which may or may not come with the vehicle.

 Some car models, like Audi e-tron and Porche Taycan have Type 2 plugs available on both sides of the vehicle making charging more convenient.
 Certainly would not want a dusty cable running over your vehicle and ruining the paint when the charger happens to be on the opposite side of the vehicle.

 The Combined Charging Standard (CCS)

 The CCS may be the only DC standard you need to know.
 The majority of automotive OEMs have switched or are switching to this standard.

 CCS covers two versions.
 The American version (Combo 1) and the European version (Combo 2):